Nader-gator/PayMe/README.md

 ```

 The job of `#renter_rent_structure` is to iterate through the charges, separate them into recurring and one-time mark them as late,
 on time or coming up.
-The `status` property corresponds to the Bootstrap 4 classes
+The `alert` property corresponds to the Bootstrap 4 classes

 ```python